-For serious learners who wish to learn how to produce top quality electronic music in class sizes of no more than six people.
+For serious learners who wish to learn how to produce top quality electronic music in class sizes of no more than seven people.
 You will benefit by learning professional techniques from the best DJs and electronic music producers in the business, including Grammy-winners.
 With opportunities to record and release tracks, undertake remix projects and create music for media such as adverts and computer games, you gain valuable job skills to give you the best chance of employment after your course.
-Our Extended Diploma carries up to 420 UCAS points which is equivalent to three A* grades at A Level.

 With homework and 360 hours of class time, with strategically placed mentoring sessions; you will write, produce, engineer, mix, master, and learn how to release and promote your very own 4-track EP.